-Leave paper towel in the colander to soak up remaining liquid while you work on the cream cheese mix.
+Leave the paper towel in the colander to soak up the remaining liquid while you work on the cream cheese mix.

 NOTE: I can’t stress this step enough.
 You don’t want cherry liquid through your strudel.. trust me I have done it before!

 Place cream cheese, ricotta, sugar, egg, lemon zest, lemon juice and vanilla extract into a stand mixer and beat until completely mixed and creamy.

 Leave aside while you work on your pastry.
 If you’re not getting started on the pastry straight away, just pop your cream cheese mix in the fridge.